scottbrown/cfnout/README.md

 * STACK: the name of the stack
 * OUTPUT_NAME: The name of the output variable to return

+Both the `--profile` and `--region` flags can be omitted if you have the appropriate AWS env vars setup.
+See `--help` for details.

 ## License

 [MIT](LICENSE)